hausdorff/turtles/README.md

 In:0.00% 00:00:00.00 [00:00:00.00] Out:0     [      |      ]        Clip:0
 ```

-Just press enter.
+Don't worry about any of that stuff, just press enter.
 It will transmit the signal.

 This should drop you into the prompt, on your Apple 2 e, or it will drop you into the prompt after we're done writing the interpreter.